ining7/GAL-DAWN/README.md

 On the test machine with i5-13600KF, dawn_cpu_big requires about 155 hours to process Graph kmer_V1r, which has 214,005,017 nodes and 465,410,904 edges.

+On the test machine with RTX3080TI, dawn_gpu_v2 achieves average speedup of 6.336x, 1.509X and 5.291x over dawn_cpu_v3, dawn_cpu_v4 and GDS.

 5.New version
+GPUv3 is the last component of DAWN1.0, and then we will refactor and rename the version.
+The further optimization of DAWN has achieved a theoretical breakthrough, and we will start making new artifacts as soon as possible.
-The version of DAWN with better performance in sparse graph is under development, which has lower time complexity.
+DAWN2.0  will have better performance in sparse graph and with lower time complexity.
-We will release GPU_v2 as soon as possible.